javadude/javadude.com/content/post/20130730-xtext/index.md

 - dsl
 - xtext

+thumbnail: xtext.png

 ---
-A JUG talk from July 2013 I presented on new features in JCode Generation with xText and xTend.
+A Java Users Group talk from July 2013 I presented on new features in JCode Generation with xText and xTend.

+We'll use xText to create a custom language by specifying a grammar, read the content into a model, and generate code using xTend!

 <!--more-->